-We control and operate our manufacturing site in Manchester, United Kingdom, which consists of 12,957 total square feet of leased laboratory and office space under eight leases that expire in July 2022, January 2023, and July 2024.
-We own and are developing our manufacturing facility in Tarzana, California, which has 102,607 square feet of clinical and manufacturing space, and lease 6,000 square feet of office space in Tarzana, California.
-Our Tarzana clinical manufacturing facility is expected to become operational in the first half of 2022.
+We control and operate our manufacturing site in Manchester, United Kingdom, which consists of 13,596 total square feet of leased laboratory and office space under nine leases that expire in January, March, and July 2024.

+We own and are developing our clinical and commercial manufacturing space in Tarzana, California.
+The total facility consists of 128,097 square feet of clinical manufacturing and commercial manufacturing space that was developed in two phases.
+The first phase consists of 30,517 square feet of clinical manufacturing space, which became operational in the second quarter of 2022.
+The second phase consists of 97,580 square feet of commercial manufacturing space, which is currently under development.
+We also lease 6,000 square feet of office space in Tarzana, California

 Our headquarters is currently located in Dallas, Texas and consists of 5,055 square feet of leased office space under a lease that expires in April 2026.
-We also lease 42,240 square feet of laboratory and office space in Thousand Oaks, California, under a lease that expires in October 2026, and 7,036 square feet of leased laboratory and office space in Alderley Park, United Kingdom, under two leases that expire in November 2025 and April 2026, which in each case is subject to renewal.
-Additionally, we lease laboratory and office space in other parts of the United States.
-We believe that our facilities are adequate for our current needs, and that suitable additional alternative spaces will be available in the future on commercially reasonable terms.
+We also lease 42,240 square feet of laboratory and office space in Thousand Oaks, California, under a lease that expires in October 2026, and 7,257 square feet of leased laboratory and office space in Alderley Park, United Kingdom, under three leases that expire in November 2030 and April 2031, which in each case is subject to renewal.